reyestech/Hashcat/README.md

 ![image](https://github.com/user-attachments/assets/5764b952-cd99-4e34-9b14-6fc31e981a43)

 ### Working Toward a Solution
 To crack the NTLM hash, I used the rockyou.txt word list with Hashcat.
-The environment setup involved ensuring Hashcat was installed and configured correctly, and preparing the necessary files for the Attack. <br/>
+The environment setup involved ensuring that Hashcat was installed and configured correctly, as well as preparing the necessary files for the Attack. <br/>
 To crack the NTLM hash, I utilized the rockyou.txt wordlist with Hashcat.
 The environment setup involved ensuring that Hashcat was installed and configured correctly, as well as preparing the necessary files for the Attack. <br/>
 ![image](https://github.com/user-attachments/assets/57efc0ae-fbb4-4195-9dd1-942c02c12d22)